AashrayAnand/Systems-Projects/shell/readme.md

 ## Restrictions ##

-This shell implementation currently only supports single commands (cannot chain commands with ';')

-*This shell implementation assumes appropriate spacing (some white space) between command arguments (e.g. "echo abc > x.txt will work, but "echo abc>x.txt will not)*
+This shell implementation currently only supports single commands (cannot chain commands with ';'), and assumes there is appropriate spacing (some white space) between command arguments (e.g. "echo abc > x.txt will work, but "echo abc>x.txt will not)*

-Some additional functionalities include:

 ```
 exit --> exit the terminal